Up

 Your

-class then has two options for performing cleanup when
+class then has two options for performing clean-up when

 the process ends:

-1. Use the +leak:
+1. Use the

-setting in force.
 This mechanism is simple and

 should be sufficient for many classes.

-2. Implement a
+2. Implement an

 +atExit